OJ/gobuster/README.md

 ### Compiling

-`gobuster` now has external dependencies, and so they need to be pulled in first:
+`gobuster` has external dependencies, and so they need to be pulled in first:

 ```bash
 go get && go build